red-again/red-again/README.md

 ## <img src = "https://i.pinimg.com/originals/3f/7e/4e/3f7e4eff7c96e9fe4b8b4b1ff3f7bdb5.gif" width = 6.5%> Whoami

-Offensive security engineer focused on cloud-native, Kubernetes, AI infrastructure, and Hybrid AD Research.
-I build tools to automate cloud attack path validation and analyze systems-level components.
+Nerd, Loves tech.... focused on cloud-native, Kubernetes, AI, MCP, and Hybrid AD Research.
+This is my safe space to dump all the sloppy code I write or vibe code to solve problems I face during my research.
+So bear with me......
+If you like it do reach out and help me improve with your thoughts, ideas, or maybe PRs ;P

 ## Technical Focus
 * Cloud Identity & IAM Security (AWS/Azure Security, trust relationship bypasses, privilege escalation)